 We also liked the look of the Suites, in the separate wing.
 Suite Tour, besides its spacious blue bedroom with brass double bed and large stone bath, has teak steps up to a private tower-top sit-out.
 Similarly, Keep Suite has a private staircase up to a "tea house" for impressive views over Stone Town; inside, the boudoir has a large sleeping platform like a harem.

-Breakfast is served in an inner courtyard on the first floor, or you can ask to have it on your veranda.
+A continental breakfast including seasonal fruit, spiced coffee and homemade jam is served in an inner courtyard on the first floor, or you can ask to have it on your veranda.

 The hotel’s Towertop Restaurant is perched on top of the building, looking down over Stone Town's patchwork of rusting and ramshackle roofs to the boat-cluttered sea.

 We were advised to book early, and to get there for sundowners between 1800 and 1815, (sunset barely varies all year, being so near the equator).
 We climbed the steep steps, took off our shoes, and squeezed between the low tables and the plump floor-cushions (tables and chairs are also available) to sip Planters Punch and nibble fried coconut and banana chips.

 The food provision has altered substantially since our visit.
 Now it is Persian inspired, you get a choice of three main courses usually (think options such as fish, vegetarian or goat with Pilau rice and side vegetables), with dishes served on large brass plates.
 The food is bought daily, any requests can be accommodated with a little notice.
 We found the service to be efficient so that by 8.30pm we were tottering downstairs again.
 I recommend booking dinner here once, and eating out the other nights.
 Emerson Spice, nearby, comes highly recommended.